Kościuszko Uprising: Uprising

 Although the opposition in Lithuania was crushed by Russian forces (Vilnius was besieged and capitulated on 12 August), the uprising in Greater Poland achieved some success.
 A Polish corps under Jan Henryk Dąbrowski captured Bydgoszcz (2 October) and entered Pomerania almost unopposed.
 Thanks to the mobility of his forces, General Dąbrowski evaded being encircled by a much less mobile Prussian army and disrupted the Prussian lines, forcing the Prussians to withdraw most of their forces from central Poland.
 However, the Poles did not stay long in Prussian territories, and soon retreated to Central Poland.

 Meanwhile, the Russians equipped a new corps commanded by General Aleksandr Suvorov and ordered it to join up with the corps under Ivan Fersen near Warsaw.
 After the Battle of Krupczyce (17 September) and the Battle of Terespol (19 September), the new army started its march towards Warsaw.
 Trying to prevent both Russian armies from joining up, Kościuszko mobilised two regiments from Warsaw and with General Sierakowski's 5,000 soldiers, engaged Fersen's force of 14,000 on 10 October in the Battle of Maciejowice.
 Kościuszko was wounded in the battle and was captured by the Russians, who sent him to Saint Petersburg.

 The new commander of the uprising, Tomasz Wawrzecki, could not control the spreading internal struggles for power and ultimately became only the commander of weakened military forces, while the political power was held by General Józef Zajączek, who in turn had to struggle with both the leftist liberal Polish Jacobins and the rightist and monarchical nobility.

 Suvorov's troops grew angry due to resistance and also due to tales of atrocities committed against Russian troops in the spring, leading to Suvorov's army to commit to an assault.
-On 4 November, the joint Russian forces started the Battle of Praga, after the name of the right-bank suburb of Warsaw where it took place.
+On 4 November, the joint Russian forces started the Battle of Praga, named after the right-bank suburb of Warsaw where it took place.
 After four hours of brutal hand-to-hand fighting, the 22,000-strong Russian forces broke through the Polish defences and Suvorov allowed his Cossacks to loot and burn Warsaw.
-By one Russian estimate, approximately 20,000 were murdered in the Praga massacre; the number includes both military personnel and civilians.
+By one Russian estimate, approximately 20,000 were murdered in the Praga massacre, including both military personnel and civilians.
 Zajaczek fled wounded, abandoning the Polish army.

 On 16 November, near Radoszyce, Wawrzecki surrendered.
 This marked the end of the uprising.
 The power of Poland was broken and the following year the third partition of Poland took place, after which Austria, Russia and Prussia annexed the remainder of the country.